Conlon Nancarrow: Later life

-In 1976–77, Peter Garland began publishing Nancarrow's scores in his Soundings journal, and Charles Amirkhanian began releasing recordings of the player piano works on the 1750 Arch label.
+In 1976–77, Peter Garland began publishing Nancarrow's scores in his Soundings journal, and Charles Amirkhanian began releasing recordings of the player piano works on 1750 Arch Records.
 Thus, at age 65, Nancarrow started coming to wide public attention.
 He became better known in the 1980s and was lauded by many, including György Ligeti, as one of the most significant composers of the century.

 In 1982, he received a MacArthur Award which paid him $300,000 over 5 years.
 This increased interest in his work prompted him to write for conventional instruments, and he composed several works for small ensembles.

 In 1987, a composer and instrument builder named Trimpin would work with Nancarrow to preserve his pieces in an early MIDI format using his piano roll reader.
 Then, from that data, the music could be converted into relevant mediums such as the cassette tape and the floppy disk.

-Nancarrow was married to Annette Margolis Nancarrow (grandmother of the writer Bret Stephens).
+Nancarrow was married to artist Annette Margolis Nancarrow, the grandmother of American journalist Bret Stephens.

 On March 2, 1971, Nancarrow married Yoko Sugiura Yamamoto in Mexico City.

 Nancarrow died in 1997 in Mexico City.
-The complete contents of his studio, including the player piano rolls, the instruments, the libraries, and other documents and objects, are now in the Paul Sacher Foundation in Basel.
+The complete contents of his studio, including the player piano rolls, the instruments, the libraries, and other documents and objects, are held by the Paul Sacher Foundation in Basel, Switzerland.

 Reception

-The composer György Ligeti described the music of Conlon Nancarrow as "the greatest discovery since Webern and Ives ... something great and important for all music history!
+György Ligeti described the music of Conlon Nancarrow as "the greatest discovery since Webern and Ives ... something great and important for all music history!
 His music is so utterly original, enjoyable, perfectly constructed, but at the same time emotional ... for me it's the best music of any composer living today."